Sehrin1905/loblolly-pipeline/README.md

 # Loblolly Pine Tracheid Detection Pipeline
-A pipeline for the detection and classification of cells in transverse section of Loblolly pine (Pinus taeda).
+A pipeline for the detection and classification of cells in a transverse section of Loblolly pine (Pinus taeda).
 Developed to examine changes in tracheid anatomy across changes in elevation (marsh vs. reference zones), time (Recent vs. Old growth), and salinity
 # Pipeline overview
 stitch → tissue mask → deconvolve → segment → features → adjacency → classify → visualize
 # Setup